 We don't work with outside recruiters.
 We've found they don't present us with people that would be a good fit for our team, and are often disingenuous about the candidates they have.
 Overall, it isn't worth the effort reviewing lots of unqualified candidates.

-We track each candidate's progress through the interview process on a Trello card on our "Hiring" board:
+We track each candidate's progress in the interview process using Workable.

 Our CEO, Chad, leads the hiring process.
 He ensures that everyone gets a response and he speaks with everyone before they are hired.

 Anyone can do an initial review of the candidate's application.
 In particular, they review the candidate's code sample or portfolio.
 If necessary, they may ask someone else (like a designer or iOS developer) for another pair of eyes on the code or portfolio.